Matheshmj/Project_Microsoft_Classifying-Cybersecurity-Incidents/README.md

 ## Data
 The dataset used in this project consists of various features related to cybersecurity incidents, including:

--Incident Type: The type of the cybersecurity event (e.g., phishing, malware, unauthorized access).
+-**Incident Type:** The type of the cybersecurity event (e.g., phishing, malware, unauthorized access).

--Incident Severity: The severity level of the incident (e.g., low, medium, high).
+-**Incident Severity**: The severity level of the incident (e.g., low, medium, high).

--Attack Vector: The method used for the attack (e.g., email, network breach).
+-**Attack Vector**: The method used for the attack (e.g., email, network breach).

--Source IP Address: The originating IP address of the attack.
+-**Source IP Address**: The originating IP address of the attack.

--Target System: The system or service targeted in the incident (e.g., web server, database).
+-**Target System:** The system or service targeted in the incident (e.g., web server, database).

--Date and Time: The timestamp of the incident.
+-**Date and Time:** The timestamp of the incident.

 ## How It Works

--Data Cleaning: The dataset undergoes cleaning to handle missing values, remove outliers, and drop irrelevant columns.
+-**Data Cleaning:** The dataset undergoes cleaning to handle missing values, remove outliers, and drop irrelevant columns.
 Textual data is converted into numerical representations, and categorical features are encoded appropriately.

--Feature Engineering: New features are generated from the existing data, such as transforming date-time into weekday and hour, and encoding attack vectors into numerical formats.
+-**Feature Engineering:** New features are generated from the existing data, such as transforming date-time into weekday and hour, and encoding attack vectors into numerical formats.

--Model Training: Several machine learning models are trained on the cleaned data to classify incidents into predefined categories based on various features.
+-**Model Training:** Several machine learning models are trained on the cleaned data to classify incidents into predefined categories based on various features.

--Model Evaluation: Models are evaluated based on metrics such as accuracy, precision, recall, and F1-score to determine the best-performing model.
+-**Model Evaluation**: Models are evaluated based on metrics such as accuracy, precision, recall, and F1-score to determine the best-performing model.

 ## Model Performance